|

 [Dr. Hassabo, 40-year-old male psychiatrist, interview, p.
 143, Prisoners of Ritual: Odyssey into Female Genital Circumcision in Africa, Hanny Lightfoot-Klein, 1989]

-are brought up to believe that all sorts of evil things will happen to us if we are not
+"We are brought up to believe that all sorts of evil things will happen to us if we are not circumcised."

 [Eclas, 43-year-old Sudanese biology professor, interview, p.
 116, Prisoners of Ritual: Odyssey into Female Genital Circumcision in Africa, Hanny Lightfoot-Klein, 1989]